thumbliner/thumbliner/work.md

 ---

-> “You need a general education before you specialize.”<br>
+> “Craftsmanship names an enduring, basic human impulse, the desire to do a job well for its own sake.”<br>
-> — Charlie Munger
+> — Richard Sennett

 ---